Jordan Peele’s ‘The Hunt’ Ordered To Series By Amazon Studios

 Jordan Peele’s The Hunt has become the first scripted series to be picked up by Amazon Studios since Jennifer Salke took over as its head.

-Peele, who riveted the Academy and the American audience with his jaw-dropping thriller Get Out, is executive producing the vengeance-drive Nazi hunting drama.
-Produced by Peele’s Monkeypaw Productions and Sonar Entertainment, Amazon has ordered a straight-to-series 10-episode first season of The Hunt, which will be written and co executive produced by David Weil of Moonfall fame, Deadline reports.
+Peele, who riveted the Academy and the American audience with his jaw-dropping thriller Get Out, is executive producing the vengeance-driven Nazi-hunting drama.
+Produced by Peele’s Monkeypaw Productions and Sonar Entertainment, Amazon has ordered a straight-to-series 10-episode first season of The Hunt, which will be written and co-executively produced by David Weil of Moonfall fame, Deadline reports.

 Jennifer Salke could not hide her excitement at the deal, who has made it her priority to overtake rival Netflix by committing to bringing hugely addictive shows on the web channel by hiring the best talent around in Hollywood.